-Figure 5: Zero crossing region of the second-to-second average of the DuoTone witness signals around the second edge at Hanford EX for the hour surrounding the GW151226 event candidate.
+Figure 5.
+Zero crossing region of the second-to-second average of the DuoTone witness signals around the second edge at Hanford EX for the hour surrounding the G275404 event candidate.
 The line through the data points guide the eye to help visualize the zero crossing.
-Please note that the errors on each point are so small that they are covered by the circular symbol.
+Please note that the green error bars are included but are sufficiently small that they are covered by the circular symbols at the data points.